Juncus roemerianus: Ecology

 giant cordgrass (S. cynosuroides), saltgrass (Distichlis spicata), glassworts (Salicornia spp.), Olney threesquare (Scirpus americanus), and saltmarsh bulrush (Scirpus robustus).
-In the brackish marsh plant associates may include sealavender (Limonium carolinianum) and common arrowhead (Sagittaria latifolia).
-In the intermediate marsh between the brackish and freshwater marsh levels other plants include common reed (Phragmites australis), sawgrass (Cladium jamaicense), softstem bulrush (Scirpus validus), and Virginia iris (Iris virginica).
+In the brackish marsh, plant associates may include sealavender (Limonium carolinianum) and common arrowhead (Sagittaria latifolia).
+In the intermediate marsh between the brackish and freshwater marsh levels, other plants include common reed (Phragmites australis), sawgrass (Cladium jamaicense), softstem bulrush (Scirpus validus), and Virginia iris (Iris virginica).

 This rush provides cover for a number of salt marsh animal species.
 Birds such as the long-billed marsh wren, clapper rail, and seaside sparrow nest in it.
 Rice rats nest in it and prey on the eggs of the local birds.
 A number of fungal species grow on this rush, some exclusively.
-The new ascomycete species Aquamarina speciosa, Keissleriella rara, Massarina carolinensis, and Paraphaeosphaeria pilleata were described from dead or dying stems of this rush.
+The ascomycete species Aquamarina speciosa, Keissleriella rara, Massarina carolinensis, and Paraphaeosphaeria pilleata were described from dead or dying stems of this rush.
+Also, the fungus Juncigena adarca (Juncigenaceae, Torpedosporales) was only found on the senescent leaves (decaying leaves) of Juncus roemerianus, on the Atlantic coast (U.S.A.: North Carolina).

 Potential uses

 This plant has shown potential as an agent of phytoremediation after oil spills.
 When it grows in sediments polluted with diesel fuel it reduces the concentration of total petroleum hydrocarbons, polycyclic aromatic hydrocarbons, and n-alkanes in the sediments.